joshnuss/1000experiments.dev/posts/128-command-store.md

 When UIs have many options, it's a good idea to provide a way to undo the last change.
 Just in case a mistake is made.

-From a software design perspective, anytim you need undo/redo means you want to reach for the Command Pattern.
+From a software design perspective, undo/redo always means using the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
 With the command pattern, we don't just mutate data directly, we track a log of each change.
-The log gives us the ability to replay changes later.
+The gives us the ability to replay changes later.

 ## Command store API